munificent/game-programming-patterns/book/event-queue.markdown

 ## Intent

-*Decouple when a message or event is generated from when it is processed.*
+*Decouple when a message or event is sent from when it is received.*

 ## Motivation

-Unless you live under one of the few rocks that still lacks reliable Internet access, there's a good chance you've already heard of an <span name="message">"event queue"</span> before.
-If not, maybe "message queue", or "event loop", or "message pump" will ring a bell.
-These are all related terms for a roughly similar idea.
+Unless you live under one of the few rocks that still lacks Internet access, you've probably already heard of an <span name="message">"event queue"</span>.
+If not, maybe "message queue", or "event loop", or "message pump" rings a bell.
+To refresh your memory, let's walk through a couple of common manifestations of the pattern.

 <aside name="message">

-Throughout most of this chapter, I'll use "event" and "message" interchangeably.
-In the few sections where the distinction matters, it will be obvious.
-Otherwise, just read both of those words as "thing you stick in a queue" and you'll be fine.
+For most of the chapter, I use "event" and "message" interchangeably.
+In the few places where the distinction matters, it will be obvious.
+Otherwise, just read both of those words as "thing you stick in a queue".

 </aside>

-This pattern comes up frequently under a number of guises because it solves a bunch of different problems.
-To refresh your memory, I'll walk through a couple of the most common manifestations of it.

 ### GUI event loops

 If you've ever done any <span name="event-driven">user interface</span> programming, then you're well acquainted with the *events*.
-Every time the user interacts with your program -- clicks a button, pulls down a menu, or presses a key -- the operating system turns this into an event object.
-It sends this object at your app, and your job is to receive it and hook it up to some interesting behavior.
+Every time the user interacts with your program -- clicks a button, pulls down a menu, or presses a key -- the operating system generates an event.
+It throws this object at your app, and your job is to grab it and hook it up to some interesting behavior.

 <aside name="event-driven">

-This application architecture is so common, it's considered a paradigm: <a href="http://en.wikipedia.org/wiki/Event-driven_programming">*event-driven programming*</a>.
+This application style is so common, it's considered a paradigm: <a href="http://en.wikipedia.org/wiki/Event-driven_programming">*event-driven programming*</a>.

 </aside>

-It's rare for application programmers to write this code these days, but the way this works is that somewhere deep in the bowels of your code is an *event loop*.
-It looks something roughly like this:
+You rarely write this plumbing code yourself, but the way this works is that somewhere deep in the bowels of your code is an *event loop*.
+It looks roughly like this:

 ^code event-loop

-When you call `getNextEvent()` that pulls the some unprocessed user input into your app.
-Then you route it to the appropriate event handler and, like magic, your application comes to life.

-The <span name="interrupt">interesting</span> part is that the application *pulls* in an event when *it* wants it.
-When the user presses the mouse, the operating system doesn't just immediately invoke some code in your app that *pushes* the event in.
+The call to `getNextEvent()` pulls the next unprocessed user input into your app.
+You route it to an event handler and, like magic, your application comes to life.
+The interesting part is that the application *pulls* in the event when *it* wants it.
+The operating system doesn't just immediately <span name="interrupt">jump</span> to some code in your app when the user pokes at a peripheral.

 <aside name="interrupt">